Justifying quasiparticle self-consistent schemes via gradient optimization in Luttinger-Ward theory

-where $\rho_0(x,x')=-iG_0(x,x',t=0^-)$ is the non-interacting one-particle density matrix.
 This energy functional contains familiar terms: the noninteracting kinetic, electron-ion, and Hartree energy plus the exchange-correlation contribution.
 The first three terms are identical to their DFT counterparts and depend only on $\rho_0$.
 Only $\Phi_{xc}$ depends on the added dynamical information in the Green's function $G_0$.

 Due to the stationary nature of $F$ about the optimal $G$, $F[G_0,G_0]$ provides a variational estimate of the ground-state energy with the error being smallest for the ``best'' $G_0$.
 The main problem, which we have tried to address previously~\cite{myPRB} and which we address in this work, is how to choose a best $G_0$ and what this means.
 A tempting idea is to try to minimize or optimize $F[G_0,G_0]$ over various trial $G_0$ or equivalently over various trial $U_{xc}$.
 However, this program is highly problematic because $F[G_0,G_0]$ does not have any stationary points~\cite{myPRB}.
 Figure \ref{fig:contours} illustrates the situation graphically and schematically.
 The stationary point of $F$ representing the true Green's function that solves the Dyson equation (\ref{eq:dysoneq}) must correspond to a saddle point and to a dynamic and non-Hermitian self-energy, whereas if we constrain ourselves to static and Hermitian self-energies $U_{xc}$, then $F$ has non-zero derivatives in the whole subspace.